 - interest, royalties and dividends.
-Revenue shall be recognised when: - it is probable that the economic benefits or service potential associated with the transaction will flow to the authority, and - the amount of the revenue can be measured reliably.

-Where the above recognition criteria have been met:

-- a) interest should be recognised using the effective interest method - b) royalties should be recognised as they are earned in accordance with the substance of the relevant agreement, and - c) dividends or their equivalents should be recognised when the authority's right to receive payment is established - Non-exchange transactions: revenues shall be recognised when: - a) it is probable that the economic benefits or service potential associated with the transaction will flow to the authority, and - b) the amount of the revenue can be measured reliably. - where previously a liability had been recognised (i.e. creditor) on satisfying the revenue recognition criteria:
+Revenue shall be recognised when: - it is probable that the economic benefits or service potential associated with the transaction will flow to the authority, and - the amount of the revenue can be measured reliably. - Where the above recognition criteria have been met: - a) interest should be recognised using the effective interest method - b) royalties should be recognised as they are earned in accordance with the substance of the relevant agreement, and - c) dividends or their equivalents should be recognised when the authority's right to receive payment is established a) it is probable that the economic benefits or service potential associated with the transaction will flow to the authority, and b) the amount of the revenue can be measured reliably.